Entry without inspection (EWI) and family unity waiver

-“Just because you entered the U.S. with some fraud many years ago and are now in Removal proceedings does not mean you will be deported.
-You can get a Waiver prepared to be able to immigrate or stay in the U.S. and win the deportation proceeding.”— Brian D. Lerner, Immigration Lawyer
+“Just because you entered the U.S. with some fraud many years ago and are now in Removal proceedings does not mean you will be deported.— Brian D. Lerner, Immigration Lawyer

 A waiver of removal for fraud or misrepresentation granted under this subparagraph shall also operate to waive removal based on the grounds of inadmissibility directly resulting from such fraud or misrepresentation